Adhaywe/tinyqv-affinex/docs/info.md

 ## Conceptual Diagrams

-To help visualize the transformations, conceptual shapes (like a square) can be plotted alongside the single input point.
-These diagrams are **for documentation purposes only**; the hardware operates on **one point at a time**.
+To help visualize the transformations, a conceptual square shape is plotted alongside the single input point.
+These diagrams are **for documentation purposes** and the hardware in this project operates on **one point at a time only**.

 <div align="center">
 <table>